sigsep/sigsep-mus-eval/README.md

 We provide a command line wrapper of `eval_mus_dir` by calling the `museval` command line tool.
 The following example is equivalent to the code example above:

 ```
-museval -p --musdb path/to/musdb -o path/to/output_dir path/to/estimate_dir
+museval --musdb path/to/musdb -o path/to/output_dir path/to/estimate_dir
 ```

-:bulb: you use the `--iswav` flag to use the decoded wav _musdb_ dataset.
+:bulb: you use the `--is-wav` flag to use the decoded wav _musdb_ dataset.

 ### Using Docker for Evaluation